Dutch king says his nation failed Jewish community during football fan attacks

 "Jews must feel safe in the Netherlands, everywhere and at all times.
 We put our arms around them and will not let them go,” he said.

-Amsterdam’s mayor condemned the “antisemitic hit and run attacks” on Israeli football fans as “a dark day” in the city’s history – with Israel sending commercial planes to being the fans home.
+Amsterdam’s mayor condemned the “hit and run attacks” on Israeli football fans as an “explosion of antisemitism” and a “dark day” – with Israel sending commercial planes to being the fans home.

 A major investigation has been ordered after up to 30 Maccabi Tel Aviv fans were injured, including five who were taken to hospital, in attacks following the club’s Europa League match with Ajax on Thursday night.
 At least 62 people were arrested by police, with 10 still in custody on Friday afternoon.